vaystays/api/source/index.html.md

 In order to create a new reservation you must first generate a Stripe customer and establish a setup intent using your Stripe API keys.
 Once a customer has been created, a setup intent established, and a payment method attached you can include the generated stripe_customer_id to Direct when calling the new reservation endpoint.

+Reservation can be instant or request to book which is based on defined availability rules.
+For instant booking, the status of confirmed will be true and for request to book it will be false.

 Stripe provides a thorough walk-through of how to setup your payment page with the following guide: [Accept a Payment](https://stripe.com/docs/payments/accept-a-payment?platform=web)

 ### Request Parameters